andrenoberto/liveperson-twitter-search-fe/README.md

 ## date-fns
 Using additional libraries to handle data is not usually a good decision, especially if you don't have to deal with complex date operations.
 Still, I have decided to use `date-fns`, a simple and consistent toolset for manipulating dates.

-At our front-end, instead of showing formatted dates in our tweet's cards, I wanted a more human-readable way to display when a tweet has been posted and, I found in `date-fns` a suitable solution for displaying relative dates.
+At our front-end, instead of showing formatted dates in our tweet's cards, I wanted a more human-readable way to display when a Tweet has been posted and, I found in `date-fns` a suitable solution for displaying relative dates.

 Using a third-party library is not the best scenario for this use-case but, considering my available timeframe, I have made this decision to save development time.
 So, keep in mind that this is not a recommended decision for production-ready environments, it's for development purposes only.